All Things Bright and Beautiful (album): Singles

-The first official single released from the album was "Alligator Sky", which features Californian rapper Shawn Chrystopher, was released on April 12, 2011.
-There are currently four versions of the track.
-The first version features Shawn Chrystopher, the second features different lyrics and Chrystopher's vocals are omitted, a third version featuring Atlanta rapper B.o.B leaked online, and finally a fourth version featuring vocals from Big Boi of Atlanta hip hop duo Outkast also leaked onto the internet.
+The first official single released from the album was "Alligator Sky", featuring Californian rapper Shawn Chrystopher, was released on March 22, 2011.
+There are four versions of the track.
+The first version features Shawn Chrystopher, the second is a "No Rap Version" featuring different lyrics and Chrystopher's vocals are omitted, a third version featuring Atlanta rapper B.o.B leaked online, and a fourth version featuring vocals from Big Boi of Atlanta hip hop duo Outkast also leaked onto the internet.

 On April 19, 2011, "Galaxies" was released as the second single from the album, and was made available for purchase and download on iTunes.
 The song peaked at number 39 on the US Hot Christian Songs chart, surpassing "Fireflies", which peaked at No. 44 (2010).
 It has since then re-entered the chart at No. 48 in the week of September 24, 2011.

-An exclusive single, "Lonely Lullaby", was released to all members of Owl City Galaxy, a club that you automatically became a part of when you pre-ordered the album.
+In March 2011, an app titled Owl City Galaxy was launched, where an exclusive single, "Lonely Lullaby", was released to all members of Owl City Galaxy, a club that users automatically became a part of when they pre-ordered the album.
 The song mentions an "Annmarie" many times, a reference to Adam Young's ex-girlfriend, Annmarie Monson.
-This song, however, is not actually part of the album.
+This song, however, is not actually part of the standard edition of the album, though is included as an album bonus track.
 The app was discontinued in mid-2013.
 The song later was released as a single on July 19, 2011, making it officially available to people outside of Owl City Galaxy.
 The song has been met with some commercial success, peaking at number 12 on the Billboard Bubbling Under Hot 100.

-"Angels" was released on September 20, 2011 as the fourth and final single from the album.
+"Angels" was released on September 20, 2011, as the fourth and final single from the album.
 The song was serviced to Christian radio stations that same day.

 Promotional singles

 "Deer in the Headlights" was released digitally on May 23, 2011.
 The single was announced in a different way than what is considered traditional.
-Starting May 16, 2011, every day of that week part of the song would be added to the sneak peek.
+Starting on May 16, 2011, every day of that week part of the song would be added to the sneak peek.
 It was originally just called "New Song", and fans had to guess the new song.
 The first part of the song to be released were the drums, followed by the addition of bass, guitar, synthesizer, and vocals over the next four days.
 On the final day, the title for the song was announced.
 Electropop artist Lights made an appearance in the music video.

-Young confirmed that "Dreams Don't Turn to Dust" would be the next single from the album, although it was uncertain if it would be released in the UK only.
+"Dreams Don't Turn to Dust" was released on October 10, 2011, as the second promotional single from the album.
+It was released exclusively in the United Kingdom.